vichu1988/Angular-Shopping-Cart/Readme.md

 2. Setup Mongo DB interface to represent a complete MEAN shopping cart.
 <br>
 3. Setup Browse Experience and redesign the theme of the app.

-The app should automatically open up in default browser